InoryS/COM3D2.ResourceUnloadOptimizations.Plugin/README.md

 Not tested with COM3D2.5, Since 3.41.0 updated the unity engine, it will most likely not work.

+But if you use 3.41.0 you probably don't need it, because Unity 2022 has incremental garbage collection.

 ### Why fork
 Since we wanted to add some specific memory management logic in the COM3D2 environment, we forked the official library and made a lot of customization and hooks to meet the needs of using it in the specific game scenario of COM3D2.